dsotingco/udacity-drlnd-tennis/README.md

 # Instructions
 To train the agent, run **train_tennis_agent.py**.
 This will save the model parameters in **tennis_weights.pth** once the agent has fulfilled the criteria for considering the environment solved.

 To run the trained agent, run **run_tennis_agent.py**.
-This will load the saved model parameters from tennis_weights.pth, and run the trained model in the Tennis environment.
+This will load the saved model parameters from tennis_ppo_weights_solved_01.pth, and run the trained model in the Tennis environment.
 The *n_episodes* parameter is the number of episodes that will be run.
 By default, this parameter is set to 100 to facilitate validation of the trained agent.